iMac G3

 Original right speaker - this one was still barely hanging on.

 Old driver (left) vs. new driver (right).
-The original drivers have a metal shield and magnet attached to the back, but these are glued on so they can’t be easily removed.
-The new speakers work and sound fine without them.
+The original drivers have a metal shield and magnet attached to the back, which should be removed and installed onto the new drivers so that the CRT is protected from magnetic interference.

 No more terrible rattling - the iMac sounds great again!
 Especially when paired with the iSub.